All Episodes

 I mean, it's like they've completely forgotten it.

-They're they're so incessed.
+They're so incessed.

 You know what I love about the president's style?

-And and I don't know what it is, but it's like the more they hate him, the more I like him.
+And I don't know what it is, but it's like the more they hate him, the more I like him.

-The more I like that he doesn't take their crap, the more I like that he fights with them, and the more that I like that he goes about the business of governing the country and keeping his promises.
+And the more that I like that he goes about the business of governing the country and keeping his promises.

 That's refreshing.